ink-blot/AzureFileRecall/README.md

 - A **PathList** file containing specific paths or wildcard patterns.
 - Both **RootFolder** and **PathList** together.

-The instructions below show the script location is

 ### **1. Running with just a RootFolder (simplest usage)**

 This will scan all files recursively in the specified directory: